ds4se/chapters/cabird/interviews.md

 We have found that interviews can be wonderful tools for exploratory investigation and they often can drive the formation of theories and hypotheses that we can then use complementary quantitative methods to further investigate and support.
 Interviews allow rich engagement and follow up questions.
 You can collect historical data that is not recorded anywhere as well as elicit opinions and impressions in richer detail than people would provide through written communication.
 Information from interviews can be triangulated with other data sources.
 In addition, interviews can be used to clarify things that have already happened (especially following an observation).
 In short, the interview can be an important tool that you should have in your research toolbox.

+Interviews are not a panacea, however.
+Drawbacks of using interviews for research include the usually small sample size, the time required for each individual interview, the challenge of finding appropriate interviewees and scheduling a time that works for all parties, potential bias introduced by the interviewer during the interviewer (word choice, tone of voice, or even body language can potentially affect responses), and the time required for transcription and subsequent analysis.
+The pros and cons of the approach should always be weighed when making a decision about whether to interview.

 Generally, when we include interviews in our research, we follow the steps in the workflow below, though some steps may be omitted based on the context, goals, and specifics of the study.
 In this chapter, I'll provide a description and best practices for each phase based on experiences that we have had conducting interviews for software engineering research at Microsoft.

 <div>